The table below explains terms and abbreviations used throughout this document that are unique to this product:

 Runbook

-Defines the boot order and pause time between boots of VMs in a Recovery Group.
+Defines the boot order and pause time between booting VMs of a Recovery Group.
+Runbooks are assigned to Recovery Groups.

 TFO